zautumnz/cozy/README.md

 * Parens are optional in for and if conditions
 * No third-party libraries in this codebase; all you need to build is a current version of Go
+* No ternary expressions; if statements are expressions, so there's no need for ternaries

 ### Builtins